Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 -   Any other component that has `[WriteGroup(typeof(LocalToParent))]` besides `CopyLocalToParentFromBone`

-Kinemation will generate an exported bone for immediate child of the Animator (excluding children with Skinned Mesh Renderers or Animators) at baking time.
-However, you can also freely create these at runtime by meeting the above component requirements and specifying the bone to track in the `CopyLocalToParentFromBone` component.
+Kinemation will generate an exported bone for immediate children of the Animator at baking time.
+Children which have a `SkinnedMeshRenderer` or an `Animator` or do not map to a bone in the shadow hierarchy will not be baked into an *exported bone*.
+You can also freely create *exported bones* at runtime by meeting the above component requirements and specifying the bone to track in the `CopyLocalToParentFromBone` component.
 The *optimized skeleton* does not know about nor care about *exported bones*, which means you can have multiple *exported bones* track the same optimized bone.
 Be careful though, because